dboddie-canonical-work/disgorged-docs/registering-your-app-name.rst

 Snap names are globally unique and cannot be changed.
 For example, only one snap can be named “firefox” and it can never be renamed.
 Ultimately, **each name should be owned and published by members of the relevant project.** For example, the snap named “firefox” should be owned and published by the developers of Firefox: the Mozilla project.

-However, if you are not associated with the project but want to help them create a snap, we welcome you to `join snapcrafters <join-snapcrafters.md>`__, create the snap yourself, register the name and hand off to upstream projects when asked.
+However, if you are not associated with the project but want to help them create a snap, we welcome you to :ref:`join snapcrafters <join-snapcrafters>`, create the snap yourself, register the name and hand off to upstream projects when asked.

 How to register the name
 ------------------------